 They save you time.
-Because DCPs are updated automatically, you can spend less time managing your lead funnel and more time on revenue-driving activities like improving your product offering and creating more useful content.
+Because DCPs are updated automatically, you can spend less time managing your audience segmentation and more time on revenue-driving activities like improving your product offering and creating more useful content.

-They aggregate more data.
-When it comes to business functions like sales, marketing and customer service, the more data you have about the customer, the better.
+They automate your data.
+When it comes to business functions like sales, marketing, and customer service, the more data you have about the customer, the better.
 More data allows you to make more accurate predictions about future customer behavior and more informed decisions about business strategy.